 Soldier's Creek Mountain Bike Trail (Off-Road) - This is a terrific short loop trail (1.5 miles) that's great for riders of different levels.
 There are bridges and some short downhill runs, making this an awesome quick ride if you are in Seminole County.
 For a longer outing, the Cross Seminole Trail can be accessed from Soldier's Creek Park, giving you the option of riding both paved and off-road trails from one location.

 Shark Valley, Everglades National Park (Paved) - Take a 15-mile ride and see the Florida Everglades by bike.
 Alligators?
 Yep, you'll see them along (and sometimes in) the trail.
 The ride takes about two to three hours, and bike rentals are available at the Shark Valley Visitor Center.
 Bring along plenty of water and sunscreen, and remember that afternoon showers are common in the summer months.

 Need more trail ideas?
-Make sure to check out the trails section of VISITFLORIDA.com for plenty more paved and off-road pathways around the state.
+Make sure to check out the outdoors and nature section of VISITFLORIDA.com for plenty more paved and off-road pathways around the state.
 Have fun!